eclipse-langium/langium-website/content/docs/document-lifecycle.md

 At this point, all documents have been processed by the `DocumentBuilder` and the workspace is initialized.

 ## Modifications of a document
 When a `TextDocument` is modified, the client notifies the server, which triggers corresponding events.
 In Langium, a change in a `TextDocument`'s content or location leads to the invalidation of the associated `LangiumDocument`.
-The document's state is set to `Changed` and the document's entry is removed from the `documentMap` in the `LangiumDocuments` service.
+The document's state is set to `Changed` and the document's entry is removed from the `LangiumDocuments` service.
 If the `TextDocument` was deleted, the corresponding `langiumDocument` is removed from the index in the `IndexManager` service.
 If the document's content or URI was modified, a new instance of `LangiumDocument` is created as described [here](#creation-of-langiumdocuments).
 All other documents that may have been affected as a result of the modification get their references unlinked and their state set to the lowest from their own state or `Processed` (i.e. before linking).

 The `DocumentBuilder` then processed these newly created document along with `LangiumDocument`s that have not reached the `Validated` state as described above.